RicoJia/ricojia.github.io/_posts/2017/2017-02-25-math-plane-fitting.markdown

 \end{gather*}
 $$

-Then, we can solve this with eigen value decomposition!
+Then, we can solve this with eigen decomposition!

 From the perspective of SVD, we can find that the line is the first principal component.
 With the second principal compomnet, we can find a plane.
 The plane's normal vector is the smallest principal component. $A^T A$ is the **covariance matrix**.